Whale Watching Bentota: Sri Lanka’s Blue Whale Highway

 Every year many thousands of whales take part in this 10,000km annual round trip, the habit of migration is one of the activities handed down from generation to generation among the whales and in practice for many millennia.
 However, according to the statistics gathered by the non-governmental organizations that engaged in whale protecting activities, local whale watching trip organizers, and commercial fisherman are pointing to a slow increase in number during the last several years, which in turn helps the local people to attract more tourists.

-Whale watching Bentota can be booked with Seerendipity tours.
+Whale watching Bentota and many other things such as boating, snorkelling, diving can be booked with Seerendipity tours.
 Usually the whale watching trip lasts around 4 hours; however, in some cases, it might take about 6 to7 hours.
 Seerendipity tours offer the whale watching trip from Colombo and Bentota combined with several other activities such as visiting Galle fortress (UNESCO world heritage), Hikkaduwa beach, Mask Museum, Sea turtle conservation centre, and Madu river estuary boat trip.
 The entire tour expands over 2 days and the package includes accommodation in a beach resort, breakfast and dinner, live guide, hotel pick-up and departure transfer.

 The travellers, who take the Bentota whale watching trip, can have a close and enchanting encounter with Blue whales, humpback whales and dolphins.
 “Blue whale, this magnificent creature can grow up to a hundred feet in length and weighing over 150 tons,” Says Dhanushaka, who operates a whale-watching boat.
 The grown-up whales with babies can also spot here, as they come out from the water to blow and replenish their lungs for a long dive.
 “Unlike earlier the whale watching activities are regulated by coarse guards now,” says Dhanushka, whale watching boats should operate in a responsible and correct manner in order to make sure that animals are safe and there is no unduly stress on animals, the boats should maintain a distance between the animals and the boats, stipulated by the coast guards in order to make sure that animals are not disturbed.